 The experimental results presented in Table \ref{tab:comparison with state-of-the-art} and \ref{tab:Performance in extreme scenarios} have fully demonstrated the superior performance of our method.
-In this section, we further explore the underlying reasons.
-To this end, we visualize the attention weights between the input image and the learnable queries within the EDTformer.
-We randomly highlight two learnable queries from the outputs of the second decoder block to understand their unique learning characteristics.
+In this subsection, we further explore the underlying reasons.
+To this end, we visualize the attention weights between the input image and learnable queries within our EDTformer to understand their unique aggregating characteristics.
 The results are shown in Fig. \ref{fig:visualization}.
-Intuitively, each query has a different focus, but they all share a common characteristic.
-Observing horizontally, we can find that each query basically focuses on invariant yet discriminative regions (e.g., buildings and trees) while ignoring useless, dynamic and easily changing objects (e.g., sky, vehicles and pedestrians).
-In other words, our EDTformer successfully decodes crucial features for the VPR task into these learnable queries to achieve feature aggregation.
-As a result, with all information within the learnable queries combined, they can consistently concentrate on the majority of discriminative regions in the place images, which is why our method can effectively address various challenging issues in VPR.
+Each single learnable query has a different focus, but they all share a common characteristic.
+Observing horizontally (especially the first two examples), we can find that each learnable query basically focuses on short-term invariant yet discriminative regions (e.g., buildings, trees, and some special signs on the ground) while ignoring dynamic and easily changing objects (e.g., sky, vehicles, and pedestrians) that are useless for the VPR task \cite{onlylookonce,selavpr}.
+Moreover, when facing various challenges (e.g., illumination and seasonal changes, viewpoint changes, etc) as shown in the last four examples, our method can also tackle them well.
+These results indicate that our EDTformer successfully decodes crucial features for the VPR task into these learnable queries to achieve feature aggregation.
+With all information within the learnable queries combined, they can consistently concentrate on the majority of discriminative regions in the place images, which is why our method can achieve a great recognition performance and effectively address most challenges in VPR.